Bullied for Being "Too Thin"

 Getting Picked On In School

-It started in 4th grade, when I wanted to play soccer with other kids on the playground.
+It started in 4th grade when I wanted to play soccer with other kids on the playground.
 I was disallowed because I was too little.
 At this point, there was no real bullying, just little comments here and there.
-I was really into dinosaurs, anyway, so I had pretend geology and explorer adventures to go on during recess, anyway!
+I was really into dinosaurs, anyway, so I pretended to be on geology and explorer adventures during recess!

 I weighed 45 pounds in the 5th grade and as some of the other kids started getting their growth spurts, my small size attracted more attention.
-I remember girl on the playground asking me my weight and when I replied, she said, "that's how much a kindergartener weighs... you should be dead."
+I remember a girl on the playground asking me my weight and when I replied, she said, "that's how much a kindergartener weighs; you should be dead."
 Other than that, I still had friends.
-The comments increased and their was more exclusion, but at this point I was still a fairly happy kid.
+The comments increased and there was more exclusion, but at this point, I was still a fairly happy kid.